Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 - You can make an additional attack with **Gloaming Predator** as a bonus action on each of your turns.

 Once you use **Spectral Blades**, you cannot do so again until you finish a long rest.

-- You gain the effects of **Gloaming Predator**, and attacks with them deal an additional 1d8 necrotic damage.
-- When you hit a creature with **Gloaming Predator**, you can teleport up to 10 ft to an unoccupied space you can see within dim light or darkness.
-- You can make an additional attack with **Gloaming Predator** as a bonus action on each of your turns.

 {% end %}